pmuellr/wordle-helper/README.md

-wordle-helper - a helper for wordle
+wordle-helper - a CLI helper for wordle
 ================================================================================

 A little helper for wordle.